Transform data with Apache Spark in Azure Databricks

 Observe that this dataset has some duplicated rows and null values in the Tax column.
 Therefore, a cleaning step is required before any further processing and analysis is done with the data.

-1. Under the existing code cell, use the + icon to add a new code cell.
+1. Add a new code cell.
 Then in the new cell, enter and run the following code to remove duplicate rows from the table and to replace the null entries with the correct values:

 from pyspark.sql.functions import col